-Increasing numbers of teenage girls are developing concerns about the appearance of their genitalia and are seeking cosmetic labioplasty etc. I haven’t encountered this but I suspect the patients only bring this up with female doctors.
+Increasing numbers of teenage girls are developing concerns about the appearance of their genitalia and are seeking cosmetic labioplasty etc. I haven’t encountered this, but I suspect the patients only bring this up with female doctors.
 I have included comments on this issue from Sonia Grover, Director, Department of Paediatric and Adolescent Gynaecology at RCH below.

 Women’s Health Victoria have recently launched a site they call The Labia Library with the hope this will be of educational value in illustrating the natural diversity of female external genitalia.

 The gynae team at RCH has been seeing increasing numbers of referrals for labioplasty – 1-2 consults per month over the last few years.
-At least 25% of the time the concern/ request is being driven by the mother – so the fact that the images on this site are all adult women is not necessarily a problem – as you may be trying to educate/influence the mother.
+At least 25% of the time the concern is driven by the mother – so the fact that the images on this site are all adult women is not necessarily a problem – as you may be trying to educate/influence the mother.

 There are two other visual resources which I use.
 Femalia is a book of about 25 images – with a view directly at the perineum.
-This small book (I always carry it with me!) can be purchased from Amazon.
-More recently there has been a coffee table book called vagina 101 – with 101 images of women standing( ie front on view) – this is a Melbourne made book.
-Both show a diverse range of appearances, all adult.
+This is a small book (I always carry it with me!) can be purchased from Amazon.
+More recently there has been a coffee table book called Vagina 101 – with 101 images of women standing front on view – this is a Melbourne made book.
+Both show a diverse range of appearances, again all adult.

 Some of the problem relates to the fact that no-one seems to have pubic hair any longer – thus body bits are visible now that were previously obscured.
-Another part of the problem lies with young people accessing pornography, but the Australian classification board is not helping – as they consider images of female genitali to be ok for open publication (i.e. in magazines such as Dolly and Cleo etc) any genitalia that appear neat – thus excluding the 50% of women with labia visible beyond the labia majora, and thus they contribute to the distorted perception of what is normal….
+Another part of the problem lies with young people accessing pornography, but the Australian classification board is not helping – as they consider images of female genitalia to be ok for open publication (i.e. in magazines such as Dolly and Cleo etc) any genitalia that appear neat – thus excluding the 50% of women with labia visible beyond the labia majora, and thus they contribute to the distorted perception of what is normal….